marquesmwagner/Calculator/README.md

 * Other operations was added (Square Root and Exponent)

+* The user can show how many times the calculator was used

 * The user can view and store the latest results, and use or delete them

   ![image](https://user-images.githubusercontent.com/38431500/206930002-22bc5329-2cec-42be-a91e-6a75c168fa2a.png)